nanraddigest/yoga-chatbot/README.md

 # Yoga Practice Guide — Domain Q&A Chatbot

-A domain-specific chatbot that answers questions about **physical yoga practice**, covering asanas (poses) and pranayama (breathwork techniques).
+A domain-specific chatbot that answers questions about **yoga practice**, covering asanas (poses) and pranayama (breathwork techniques).

 ## What it covers